mlidbom/Compze.Build.FlexRef/ProjectReference-vs-PackageReference-Switching.md

 - Zero per-developer configuration; the right reference type is always used based on context.

 **Cons:**
-- The MSBuild script is complex and fragile — relies on string-matching `.sln` file content, breaks if project names don't match package IDs, and can confuse VS IntelliSense or Roslyn analyzer tooling.
+- The MSBuild script is complex and fragile — relies on string-matching solution file content (`.sln` or `.slnx`), breaks if project names don't match package IDs, and can confuse VS IntelliSense or Roslyn analyzer tooling.
 - NCrunch: **Untested, and `$(SolutionPath)` is unreliable in NCrunch's isolated workspace.**

 ---